aj-pena/Team-Webpage-Generator/README.md

 Communication is an essential part of teamwork.
 Having an efficient way to accurately reach the right person at the right time can help projects run more smoothly.
 This application allows for other teams to have an easy way to reach the right member of the team, depending on their needs.

-This application will help me practice constructors, polymorphism, promises, testing and classes.
+This application will help me practice promises, template literals and testing.

 ## Table of Contents